Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why does C bother to provide type definitions?
+<span class="ques"></span> Why does C bother to provide type definitions?
 Isn't defining a `BOOL` macro just as good as defining a `Bool` type using `typedef`?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: There are two important differences between type definitions and macro definitions.
+<span class="ans"></span> There are two important differences between type definitions and macro definitions.
 First, type definitions are more powerful than macro definitions.
 In particular, array and pointer types can't be defined as macros.
 Suppose that we try to use a macro to define a “pointer to integer” type:

 ```C
 #define PTR_TO_INT int *